xmos/lib_sw_pll/doc/rst/sw_pll.rst

 .. note::
     After changing the configuration, ensure you delete `fractions.h` otherwise the script will re-use the last calculated values.
 This is done to speed execution time of the script by avoiding the generation step.

-A double integral term is supported in the PI loop because the the clock counting PFD included measures the frequency error.
+A double integral term is supported in the PI loop because the clock counting PFD included measures the frequency error.
 The phase error is the integral of the frequency error and hence if phase locking is required as well as frequency locking then we need to support the integral of the integral of the frequency error.
 Changing the Kp, Ki and Kii constants and observing the simulated (or hardware response) to a reference change is all that is needed in this case.